 According to Sachin Bansal, co-founder and CEO, Flipkart, “E-commerce solves the problem of access by making millions of products available to shoppers with a few clicks.”
 Bansal adds further saying: “Those who prefer to touch and feel products, and that is still a majority of shoppers, will go to the shops.”

-Now the most important question comes – after a sales glitch faced by Flipkart due to the poor website usability of the Big Billion Day campaign, has India really made the e-Commerce move??
+Now the most important question comes – after a sales glitch faced by Flipkart due to the poor website usability of the Big Billion Day campaign has India really made the e-Commerce move??

-For past few months, the retail giants have been asking it and Flipkart’s soaring success raised a little hope, but failure in maintaining the website, poor customer service, shortage of stocks, and network problems showed flaws in the big e-commerce move.
+For the past few months, the retail giants have been asking it and Flipkart’s soaring success raised a little hope, but failure in maintaining the website, poor customer service, shortage of stocks, and network problems showed flaws in the big e-commerce move.
 It shows we are not yet ready for the e-commerce boom like other countries.
 Then, why a foreign investor would come to us?

 Another example of constricted sales habit depicted by Amazon, which decided to limit delivery for Orders above INR 5,000 in Uttar Pradesh due to rumors of fake orders that abused the Cash on Delivery (COD) facility, and pushed Amazon to take this stand.
 This is seriously a constraint in the path of rising e-commerce economy.